jxlin/RoboND-DeepLearning-Project/REPORT.md

 *   The FCNs models implemented gave us good results in the semantic segmentation task at hand.
 This shows that Fully Convolutional Networks can be used very well for semantic segmentation given that we have enough data to train the addecuate models.
 *   From the first tests, we got the expected result that for a deeper model to work well we need the right amount of data, and that is why we chose to make a special build of the simulator that allowed us to take a big training dataset.
 This issue is fixed in the literature by using different architectures with different special characteristics for a given task ( for example, the UNet architecture is used for medical image segmentation, in which the datasets are not as big as the dataset we took from the simulator ).
 *   Given the current architecture, some changes should be made in order to track more objects, namely, the last layer should change to accomodate for a bigger number of target classes.
 If only the hero target is changed to another type of entity, then we could just use the same model and train with a different dataset.
-If we run the inference with the current network it would not give the appropiate results.
+If we run the inference with the current trained network it would not give the appropiate results.

 There are some techniques we could apply to improve our results, namely :